natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-36C%20(TheRussianBadger).md

 * 9.5 mm armoured pilot seat
 * Self-sealing fuel tanks

 As with many early pre-war fighters, not much emphasis was put on the survivability of the aircraft.
 The best course of action was for the pilot to not let anyone get behind them.
-The P-36's only sources of protection for the pilot is the engine block and the 9.5 mm (angled at 24° for effective thickness of 13 mm), that being said, depending on the engine block to save the pilot may do so at the expense of the engine, thus requiring the pilot to glide back to base if possible or bailout.
-There are also two unprotected oil coolers if which are punctured, the aircraft will leak oil until depleted eventually causing the engine to seize up.
+The P-36's only sources of protection for the pilot is the engine block and the 9.5 mm (angled at 24° for an effective thickness of 13 mm), that being said, depending on the engine block to save the pilot may do so at the expense of the engine, thus requiring the pilot to glide back to base if possible or bailout.
+There are also two unprotected oil coolers if they are punctured, the aircraft will leak oil until depleted eventually causing the engine to seize up.

 === Modifications and economy ===
 {{Specs-Economy}}